-The secretary shall record accurately the meetings of the society. the board of directors and the executive committee, shall conduct all correspondence and preserve in appropriate files all papers and documents.
-He shall receive all monies due or payable to the society, and give receipts therefor and enter the same on books to be provided for that purpose.
-He shall keep a list of the members of the society so that it may be ascertained who are entitled to vote.
-He shall record all articles and stock entered for premiums prior to or during the fair.
+The Secretary shall record accurately the meetings of the society. the board of directors and the executive committee, shall conduct all correspondence and preserve in appropriate files all papers and documents.
+He/She shall keep a list of the members of the society so that it may be ascertained who are entitled to vote.
+He/ She shall work with the Fair Manager to record all articles and stock entered for premiums prior to or during the fair.
 In such forms as the board may order, shall transcribe all articles and stock to which premiums have been awarded.
-He shall issue all permits for shows and other privileges on the fairgrounds, and with consent of the president and under the instructions and regulations of the board or executive committee, fix the price to be paid therefor. together with any and all monies he may receive in the discharge of his duties as secretary, to the treasurer within one week after the close of the fair.
-He shall one week after their election, give printed or written notice, either in person or by mail, to the officers and directors elected at the last annual election which notice shall inform them of their election, and of the provisions of the constitution as to their acceptance of the office as contained in article 7 of said constitution.
-He shall make out the annual report and, through the president of the society, present the same to the Department of Agriculture on such form as the state board may direct.
-He shall also do and perform all that is required of him by the constitution and by-laws, or that may be ordered by the society, board of directors, or executive committee, and at the expiration of his term of office shall deliver to his successor all books, papers, documents and other property belonging to the society, board of directors or executive committee.
-He shall receive for his services such compensation as the board of directors sees fit to allow, and for the faithful performance of the duties of his office shall give to the board of directors a bond in such form and amount as the said board may think proper to demand.
+He/She shall one week after their election, give printed or written notice, either in person or by mail, to the officers and directors elected at the last annual election which notice shall inform them of their election. and of the provisions of the constitution as to their acceptance of the office as contained in article 7 of said constitution.
+He/ She shall make out the annual report and, through the president of the society, present the same to the Department of Agriculture on such form as the state board may direct.
+He/She shall work with the Fair Manager to compose the list of fairbook ads to the board members and receive contracts along with payment of ad.
+He/She is responsible of hiring any office help that is needed to maintain office duties a month prior to and week of the fair.
+He/ She shall work with the Fair Manager to order fair passes along with ribbons and rosettes.
+He/She shall also do and perform all that is required of him/her by the constitution and by-laws, or that may be ordered by the society, board of directors, or executive committee, and at the expiration of his/her term of office shall deliver to his/her successor all books, papers, documents, and other property belonging to the society, board of directors or executive committee.
+He/She shall receive for his/her services such compensation as the board of directors sees fit to allow, and for the faithful performance of the duties of his/her office shall give to the board of directors a bond in such form and amount as the said board may think proper to demand.
 In case the secretary shall be absent from any meeting of the society, board of directors or executive committee, it shall be the duty of the president to appoint a secretary pro term.
 An assistant secretary may, when deemed necessary, be appointed by the board of directors, who shall be subject to the rules and regulations and requirements governing the secretary.
+Any other duties as assigned or added to by the Sr. Fairboard.